 Paracas has a little bit of everything: beaches, wildlife reserves, islands, museums, and yes, great food.
 Here’s why you should head south of Lima when traveling to Peru.

 With an ever growing number of tourists visiting Peru, the country’s ancient mysteries aren’t so unfamiliar anymore.
 Cusco, Puno and Machu Picchu are all great, but there is plenty more to find when you crave adventure.

 1. Paracas Nature Reserve

-This massive national reserve is heralded as a haven for an impressive amount of wildlife.
-This place is well known for having the largest concentration of birds on earth, leaving nothing to the imagination.
+This massive national reserve is a haven for an impressive amount of wildlife.
+It’s well known for having the largest concentration of birds on earth, leaving nothing to the imagination.
 Book a guided tour to see all that the Paracas Nature Reserve has to offer.

-Check out our on the Paracas Nature Reserve here.
+Check out this piece on the Paracas Nature Reserve here.

 2. Nazca Excursion

 From Paracas, you can book a flight tour of the nearby Nazca lines.
 Let your pilot indulge you on all there is to know concerning this ancient culture.
-The 90-minute flight will take you over amazing scenery, and let you enjoy the Nazca lines the way they were meant to be seen.
-I can’t imagine the people who made these lines intended for them to be seen from anywhere else.
+The 90-minute flight will take you over amazing scenery, and will let you enjoy the Nazca lines the way they were meant to be seen.
+(Can you image the people who made these lines intended for them to be seen from anywhere else?)